 Ski With The Sun

-You may be tempted to go out first thing in the morning, but, unless it’s sunny, it can be super icy.
-Instead, pay attention to when the sun hits the slopes and ski them then.
+You may be tempted to go out first thing in the morning, but it can be icy unless it’s sunny.
+Instead, pay attention to when the sun hits the slopes and ski them at that time.

 Temperature Is Key

-The spring tends to bring large daytime temperature swings and that means there can be a lot of variation in a run from hour to hour.
-Keep tabs on it and plan to generally ski from mid-morning to early afternoon, so you can avoid morning ice or afternoon slush.
+Spring tends to bring large daytime temperature swings, which means there can be a lot of variation in a run from hour to hour.
+Keep tabs on it and plan to generally ski from mid-morning to early afternoon so you can avoid morning ice or afternoon slush.

 Go To The Steeps